Camera setup for a better MogScore

 Before you upload

 Check the image once before using it for a MogScore preview.
-You are looking for obvious photo-quality leaks that can make the score less useful as retake guidance.
+Look for obvious photo-quality issues that can make the AI Face Rating result less useful as retake guidance.

 - Use a recent photo without heavy face filters.